Got paint stains on your favorite clothes and shoes?

 10 Different Ways to Remove Paint from Clothes and Shoes

-To make things easier, I have listed down 10 proven and tested stain-removing solvents along with their application.
+To make things easier, I have listed ten proven and tested stain-removing solvents and their application.

-The trick is, you are not going to buy any costly items to get rid of the paint stains.
+The trick is that you are not going to buy any costly items to get rid of the paint stains.

-By using the below-mentioned day-to-day items you use in your household, you can still get wonderful results.
+You can still get wonderful results by using the below-mentioned day-to-day items you use in your household.

 1- Dish Detergent Liquid or Powder